← All guides

 5. Verify the old flow is disabled and the new flow is the only option from 1 January 2027.

-If your business needs a migration path and does not have engineering bandwidth to run the Singpass integration in-house, book a free 20-minute scoping call and we will quote a timeline and fixed cost before you leave the call.
+If your business needs a migration path and does not have engineering bandwidth to run the Singpass integration in-house, message us on WhatsApp and we will quote a timeline and fixed cost before you leave the call.